I Want To...

 Research & Publications

-Dr. Zhang’s research interests are in the development and application of bioinformatics tools for clinical diagnoses.
+Dr. Zhang’s research interests are in the development and application of bioinformatics tools for biomarker research and clinical diagnoses.

 What used to be considered as a single diagnosis may actually consist of a number of different phenotypes with distinguished disease pathways and varying genomic and proteomic expression patterns.